 The Captain’s log: Insights from below deck.

-Discover the latest news from the digital marketing landscape and how we expect brands to be leveraging updates and trends in the coming months.
+Author credibility, the death of Google Analytics and the rise of Generation Alpha are just some of the topics that have got the team talking this month.
+Discover the latest news from the digital marketing landscape and how we expect brands to be leveraging updates throughout April and beyond.

 Mark Jenkins, paid search manager